Nivanglus/Anescdonia/Rules.md

 ## Changelog
 - 05MAY2024 - Day 1 Rules for the Strip
+- 25JUN2024 - Modifications made to Hybrid RC Rule, Clarification on Banned Equipment